akio-tomiya/Gaugefields.jl/README.md

 # Abstract

-This is a package for Lattice QCD codes.
+This is a package for lattice QCD codes.
 Treating gauge fields (links), gauge actions with MPI and autograd.

 <img src="LQCDjl_block.png" width=300>